uncomplexlearning/a-level/public/markdown/physics.md

   - usually colliding objects move in opposite direction
 - inelastic collisions
   - kinetic energy is not conserved
+    - because some energy is lost to (internal) friction
   - usually colliding objects stick together

 #### Momentum conservation issues